gjunkie/hapi-react-kit/README.md

+[![Build Status](https://travis-ci.org/gjunkie/hapi-react-kit.svg?branch=master)](https://travis-ci.org/gjunkie/hapi-react-kit)

 ## hapi-react-kit
-A hapijs server and React client boilerplate project.
+A hapijs API and react-redux client boilerplate project.

-[![Build Status](https://travis-ci.org/gjunkie/hapi-react-kit.svg?branch=master)](https://travis-ci.org/gjunkie/hapi-react-kit)

-## Motivation

-This little project got started out of a need to have an up-to-date boilerplate that didn't have the client and server-side logic tied up.
+This project got started out of a need to have a boilerplate that didn't tie up the client and server-side logic.
 Most boilerplate projects coupled them pretty tightly and made replacing their respective frameworks pretty cumbersome.

-I'm a huge fan of Hapijs and I've been learning a bit of React lately, so I figured I'd start there.
+I'm a huge fan of [hapijs](https://hapijs.com/) and I've been learning a bit of [React](https://facebook.github.io/react/) lately, so I figured I'd start there.
+I've also set up [react-redux](https://github.com/reactjs/react-redux).
 Feel free to clone this and swap them out for your preferred frameworks.

+I haven't set up a database here at all.
+For now, I'll leave that up to you.
+I usually go with [MongoDB](https://www.mongodb.com/) for something like this as it's super easy to set up.

 ## Installation